I’m absolutely delighted to share that my newest book, Creative Adventures in Cursive, has arrived.

 This playful book is written for all of the children who adore handwriting, flowing script, and experimenting with fonts.
 It’s also for children who want to learn how write cursive in a playful way and could use an artsy hand-lettering boost.

-As I was writing this book I lost my mom to cancer.
+While writing this book I lost my mom to cancer.
 She was always my champion and her delightful script inspired my own love for handwriting from an early age.
-As you can imagine, this was one of the hardest times of my life.
-With a lot of time for reflection under my belt, it’s an absolute joy to see this book find its way into the world.
-And now I get to be that source of inspiration for my own kids, and maybe yours, encouraging them and delighting them with endless ways to express themselves with the written word.
+With a lot of time for reflection under my belt, it’s an absolute joy to see this book find its way into the world, and now I get to be that source of inspiration for my own kids, and maybe yours, encouraging them and delighting them with endless ways to express themselves with the written word.

 Watch my unboxing video…